wallymathieu/assertfail/_posts/2019-05-30-When-is-Go-a-nice-language.md

 Go fits procedural programmers naturally: Since many programmers start out thinking procedurally and debugging code in order to understand it, it should come naturally to many developers.

 There are few conceptual components of Go.
-Like C, it's not really a difficult language to learn (though there are some constructs related to goroutines that looks like false friends).
+Like C, it's not really a difficult language to learn (though there are some constructs related to GoRoutines that looks like false friends).

 ### Simple reflection